eaudeweb/nbsap/README.rst

     echo 'deb http://downloads-distro.mongodb.org/repo/debian-sysvinit dist 10gen' >> /etc/apt/sources.list

-    5.1.3 Issue the following command (as root or with sudo) to install the latest stable version of MongoDB and the associated tools:
+    5.1.3 After updating repos, issue the following command (as root or with sudo) to install the latest stable version of MongoDB and the associated tools:

     sudo apt-get install mongodb-10gen